 To reach an even wider audience, use your virtual hangouts to bring together other thought leaders in your field.

 Invite a panel of experts with knowledge outside your area of expertise and hold a Q&A session.
 Reach out to other firms’ partners, associate attorneys, or medical or law enforcement professionals.
 By curating a mix of people with different knowledge areas, you give people the opportunity to get even more answers.

-Why guest appearances boost your lawyer website content:
+Why guest appearances boost your lawyer content marketing:

 Those you invite will view this opportunity as an easy way to reach people outside of their field.

 Focus on industry leaders with a big following so you can gain exposure to their audience.